Feelie: For companies

 In many games, feelies were historically used as a means of copy protection.
 By associating puzzle solutions with physical items, game developers disincentivized the distribution of bootleg copies; without the accompanying feelies, players could not complete the game.
-Examples include Lucasfilm Games' The Secret of Monkey Island (1990), which locked solutions behind a "Dial-a-Pirate" wheel, and Infocom's Return to Zork (1993), which came with an Encyclopaedia Frobozzica answering in-game questions.
+Examples include Lucasfilm Games's The Secret of Monkey Island (1990), which locked solutions behind a "Dial-a-Pirate" wheel, and Infocom's Return to Zork (1993), which came with an Encyclopaedia Frobozzica answering in-game questions.
 Such an approach, according to Lebling, was attractive in the 1980s due to the difficulty of using on-disc protection.

 Infocom developer Steve Meretzky notes that, in the early years of video gaming when limited space was available for interactive digital media, feelies benefitted the production team by freeing space for other content.
 Remembering the production of Deadline (1982), Lebling contrasted the game with detective stories.
-Where novels had space for pages of exposition, such space was not available in contemporary media, and thus the Infocom team had developed a dossier to provide players with the necessary context and information to play the game.
+Where novels had space for pages of exposition, such space was not available in contemporary media, and thus the Infocom team had developed a dossier to provide players with the context and information necessary to play the game.

 As marketing material, feelies create a sense of added value, giving the impression that games are luxury items.
 Such upselling has become particularly commonplace with the practice of issuing deluxe editions of video games that contain the games themselves as well as supplemental materials.
 These special editions, partly due to the size of the figurines and other merchandise contained therein, have distinctive packaging that distinguishes them from other games.
 After purchase, such packaging may be displayed as artwork.